 So how can you keep your data safe?
 That’s what this article is for.
-After reading it, you will know the basics of cybersecurity in healthcare, what data needs to be protected, and how to protect your healthcare facility from any data breaches.
+After reading it, you will know the basics of cybersecurity in healthcare, what data needs to be protected, how to protect your healthcare facility from any data breaches and improve enterprise security.
 This full guide to cybersecurity in healthcare will familiarize you with the topic but doesn’t require prior knowledge of cybersecurity or IT.

 What Is Healthcare Cybersecurity?

 Cybersecurity in healthcare is about protecting electronic information from breaches, unauthorized use, and disclosure.
 Nowadays, technology is taking over administrative tasks and even treatment: facilities have electronic medical records (EMR), e-prescriptions, and employee and patient management systems.
 Even smart elevators, heating systems, and systems for remote patient monitoring are backed up by technology.
 All these different types of technology keep data that hackers might be interested in and therefore must be protected.